2025 - A year in Cantabria

 With summer in full flow, it sometimes seems that the start of nearly every day is heralded by the ringing of bells or the boom of rockets as fiesta after fiesta is announced.
 It is worth looking out for local posters which will often have useful information.
 Here are some of the principal events to look out for.

-While it may not be as famous as the bull running at Pamplona, you will find 'San Fermines' celebrations in the Tetuán district of Santander, over the weekend of 5th to 7th July.
+While it may not be as famous as the bull running at Pamplona, you will find 'San Fermines' celebrations in the Tetuán district of Santander, from 6th to 14th July.

 The feast of La Virgen del Carmen is celebrated widely across Cantabria on 16th July.
 There is a major procession in Santander as well as a maritime procession organised by the ferry company, Los Reginas.
 There are also major events in the Barrio Pesquero of the capital, as well as in Suances, Camargo and San Vicente de la Barquera.

-The Feast Day of Spain's national patron saint, Santiago, falls on Thursday 25th and is a regional Bank Holiday with celebrations taking place in towns and villages across Cantabria.
-The following weekend (26-28) sees the Cantabria Infinta Folk Festival with concerts in San Vicente de la Barquera (26/27) and Puente San Miguel (28th).
+The Feast Day of Spain's national patron saint, Santiago, falls on Friday 25th and is a regional Bank Holiday with celebrations taking place in towns and villages across Cantabria.
+The same weekend sees the Cantabria Infinta Folk Festival with concerts in San Vicente de la Barquera (26/27) and Puente San Miguel (28th).

 Cantabria honours its institutions on 28th with civic and religious ceremonies.
-However,as the date falls on a Sunday this year, it is not a Bank Holiday.
+The importance of the day is recognised with a Bank Holiday.

 One of the treats of the summer months is the opportunity to enjoy outdoor cinema in the amphitheatre adjoining the Centro Botín on Santander's waterfront (weather permitting).
 A full programme of screenings can be found on the centre's website Centro Botín